Education & Training

 Participants will receive a certificate of attendance which will be valid for 2 years and will demonstrate the participant’s evidence of GCP training for regulated research studies.

-The CRSU team deliver this training bi-annually (dates to be confirmed for 2019) and also available to PIs and clinical teams on request.
+The CRSU team deliver this training regularly (dates will be communicated as and when courses occur.)
+Trainings are also available to PIs and clinical teams on request.